-Position Summary MISSSEY is thrilled to be expanding our senior staff team and recruiting for a Deputy Director.
-This is an opportunity for a highly skilled senior level leader to help shape the next phase of impact of a dynamic organization whose budget and staff have grown in recent years, and whose programs continue to grow in complexity, scale, and reach.
+MISSSEY is thrilled to be expanding our senior staff team and recruiting for a Deputy Director.
+This is an opportunity for a highly-skilled senior-level leader to help shape the next phase of the impact of a dynamic organization whose budget and staff has grown in recent years, and whose programs continue to grow in complexity, scale, and reach.

 In close partnership with MISSSEY’s Executive Director and senior management team, our Deputy Director will lead MISSSEY in building out the strategy, infrastructure, and systems to accommodate recent and anticipated expansion.
 This includes providing the guidance and resources needed for us to achieve impact at the highest level internally and externally; creating opportunities to continue contributing innovative solutions to the movement to end sexual violence and the commercial sexual exploitation (CSE) of young people; identifying and implementing best practices related to compliance, meeting deliverables and accountability, creating the climate and structure needed to ensure communication, integration, and alignment across teams, and initiatives; and ensuring that more robust program development and implementation systems and practices are in place to support us as we move forward.